SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 * **Billing Cycle (4)** - clicking on it opens a drop-down menu where you can select how often you want to be billed for your subscription:
   * Annually
   * Monthly
-* **Currency (5)** - clicking on it opens a drop-down menu where you can select the currency in which you want to be charged in:
+* **Currency (5)** - clicking on it opens a drop-down menu where you can select the currency in which you want to be charged:
   * USD - US Dollar
   * GBP - British Pound
   * EUR - Euro
 * **Number of Licensed Microsoft 365 Users (6)** - here, you can write the number of users you expect will be utilizing Syskit Point
   * The number of licensed users affects the pricing of your Syskit Point subscription
-  * A minimum of 100 licenses needs to be purchased for your Syskit Point subscription.
+  * A minimum of 100 licenses need to be purchased for your Syskit Point subscription.
 For more details on this, take a look at the [**Licensed Users Count article**](../licensing-activation/licensed-users-count.md).
     * This article can also be accessed by clicking **How we calculate licensing (7)**

 * **Summary (8)** - located on the right side of the screen, it shows a quick summary of the selection you've made with a cost estimate for your chosen subscription